using kubernete jobs for one off ingestion of csv's

 DATA_URL: "https://storage.googleapis.com/neural-niche/raw_text/csv/898f0e56-6a36-491a-9c43-3fed49d6a3d0/calldata.csv"

-which allows us to use the env’s although things like DATA_URL would be passed in when job creation is started.
+which lets us use the env vars, although things like DATA_URL would be passed in when the job is created.

 apiVersion: batch/v1